ppwwyyxx/speaker-recognition/README.md

 optional arguments:
   -h, --help            show this help message and exit -t TASK, --task TASK  Task to do.
-Either "enroll", "predict" -i INPUT, --input INPUT
+Either "enroll" or "predict" -i INPUT, --input INPUT
                         Input Files(to predict) or Directories(to enroll)
   -m MODEL, --model MODEL
                         Model file to save(in enroll) or use(in predict)

+Wav files in each input directory will be labeled as the basename of the directory.
-Note that wildcard inputs should be *quoted*, and they will be sent to glob
+Note that wildcard inputs should be *quoted*, and they will be sent to glob module.

 Examples:
     Train: